Law and Genealogy

 Copyright law is complex.
 Some attorneys can earn a living by practicing only in this one, extensive area of law.
 As a family history researcher who is contemplating writing something formal about their family, there are two main things to keep in mind.
 First, do not copy extremely large segments of someone else's work.
-Second, if you do want to copy a reasonable-sized portion, be sure to put quotations around the copied material and cite the source, e.g., “The John Doe's of Belgium were descended from the John Doe's of Denmark, and were a hearty and robust people with a fondness for beer, song, and storytelling.”
-(Edgar Doe, The Wonderful Doe's of Western Europe, 1974)
+Second, if you do want to copy a reasonable-sized portion, be sure to put quotations around the copied material and cite the source, e.g., “The John Smiths of Belgium were descended from the John Smiths of Denmark, and were a hearty and robust people with a fondness for beer, song, and storytelling.”
+(Edgar Smith, The Wonderful Smiths of Western Europe, 1974)

 Here are some resources for further information:

 1. Copyright law is contained in title 17 of the U.S. Code.

 2. The “Fair Use Doctrine” is located at 17 U.S.C. §107.
 This section of copyright law allows you to use the work of others under certain circumstances without copyright infringement (but remember that you still need to cite your sources in the types of situations discussed above).